SmoothCriminal08/World-Energy-Consumption/Implementation/Implementation.md

 ![alt text](https://github.com/SmoothCriminal08/Data-Science-to-Improve-Humanity/blob/main/source code/%GPDPopu.png)

-Visualize the comparison GDP , Population and GDP per capita over countries in the year of 2010-2015 and 2015-2020
+Visualize the comparison graph of GDP, Population and GDP per capita each country in the year of 2010-2015 and 2015-2020

 # 8. Electricty source distribution in Japan